ludekla/zero2prod/README.md

 *Luca Palmieri: Zero to Productionin Rust, Independently published (2022)*

-which guides the reader in the backend developent of a simple email newsletter.
+which guides the reader in the backend development of a simple email newsletter.